Believe it or not, but laundry is the one chore that I really LOVE doing.

 By only doing one load a day, from start to finish and by not separating the clothing.

-My mom is probably cringing by that last statement, and even my former self would once turn up my nose to that fact but it has simplified my entire laundry routine which in return simplifies my day.
+My grandmother would probably cringe by that last statement, and even my former self would once turn up my nose to that fact but it has simplified my entire laundry routine which in return simplifies my day.

-Not anymore, unless it something super delicate or likely to bleed (like new denim or deep reds).
-Although to be honest even though I make myself dress everyday, I’m not really wearing super nice clothing and my husband takes his suits to the dry cleaners, so we really don’t have anything delicate that requires a special load.
+Not anymore, unless it is something super delicate or likely to bleed (like new denim or deep reds).
+Although to be honest even though I make myself dress every day, I’m not really wearing super nice clothing and my husband takes his suits to the dry cleaners, so we really don’t have anything delicate that requires a special load.

 I also used to set aside one or two days a week to try and do all the laundry.
-That used to work when it was just my husband and I, but with three little kids (one who spits up on just about everything) the amount of dirty clothing we accumulate is ridiculous.
+That used to work when it was just my husband and I, but with three little kids (some of which are still in the potty training phase) the amount of dirty clothing we accumulate is ridiculous.

 If I were to wait for an established laundry day, I would be met with a mountain of clothing in the laundry room and empty closets in the bedroom!